DeviousD4n/GPTerm/README.md

 # GPTerm

 GPTerm is a tiny but fully featured Python script that provides a command line interface to interact with ChatGPT.
-Converse with ChatGPT directly in the terminal.
 It offers chat history, customisable roles, code block highlighting, multi-line input and many smaller ease of use features in a tiny package.

 ## Suggested installation